-As 56% of global annual bank revenue is generated by corporates, it is little wonder that more than half of all the $78 billion invested in fintechs has been targeted towards corporate banking.
-Sleek and efficient offerings around payments, foreign exchange, advanced analytics, and supply chain finance are redefining services, creating lucrative niches, and extending corporate banking activities from the corporates to the small-business segment.
+As 56% of global annual bank revenue is generated by corporates, it is little wonder that more than half of all the $78 billion invested in fintechs has been targeted at towards corporate banking.
+Sleek and efficient offerings around payments, foreign exchange, advanced analytics, and supply chain finance are redefining service, creating lucrative niches, and extending corporate banking activities from the corporates to the small-business segment.
 A recent BCG survey had more than 65% of corporate respondents stating that banks do not understand their transaction banking needs well enough.

-But while the fintechs have some significant advantages, the banks have many of their own, including established relationships and networks, trusted brands and a deep understanding of the complex regulatory landscape.
+But while the fintechs have some significant advantages the banks have many of their own, including established relationships and networks, trusted brands and a deep understanding of the complex regulatory landscape.
 The question is how can banks combine these advantages to ensure they retain their position as the customer’s principal bank.

 Beat them at their own game?

 Until now the customer onboarding process has been very cumbersome, error prone and time consuming.
-On an average, it takes 1-2 months to onboard a customer, where the same information needs to be entered multiple times into different systems in different formats.
-Step changes in technologies such as robotic process automation (RPA) and natural language processing (NLP) are being combined with improvements in optical character recognition (OCR) to deliver a frictionless experience.
+On an average it takes 1-2 months to onboard a customer, where the same information needs to be entered multiple times into different systems in different formats.
+Step changes in technologies such as Robotic Process Automation (RPA) and Natural Language Processing (NLP) are being combined with improvements in Optical Character Recognition (OCR) to deliver a frictionless experience.
 Benefits include the ability for customers to upload documents from their mobile phones from which the required data is automatically extracted.

 In search of efficiencies, corporates are increasingly turning to new entrants – such as fintechs – for their day-to-day cash management activities.
 For banks that are comfortable with taking on a more advisory role, this can provide tremendous opportunities.
 Using AI tools and customers’ data, banks can carry out detailed analyses of corporates’ transaction flows, payables, receivables, assets and liabilities.
 Armed with this information, banks can provide advice on the timing of bill payments, offer discounts for early payments or provide investment advice.
-Not only does machine learning help banks improve their advice, but it is also being used to improve product capabilities.
-Recently Bank of America Merrill Lynch launched a new payment reconciliation solution with AI capabilities which is designed to help customers reduce days sales outstanding (DSO) and improve cash forecasting.
+Not only does machine learning help banks improve their advice but it is also being used to improve product capabilities.
+Recently Bank of America Merrill Lynch launched a New Payment Reconciliation solution with AI capabilities which is designed to help customers reduce days sales outstanding (DSO) and improve cash forecasting.

-The continued rise of open account trade is putting circa $50 billion per annum in banks’ trade finance revenues at risk.
+The continued rise of open account trade is putting approx. $50 billion per annum in banks’ trade finance revenues at risk.
 To counter the threat, banks need to provide more competitive trade finance offerings which deliver what customers need at a price they are willing to pay.
 Technology can help – for example Citibank states that OCR could increase productivity by as much as 50% while also reducing compliance risk.
-When combined with machine learning, the system could automatically transfer documents and feed data directly into issuance systems.
+When combined with machine learning the system could automatically transfer documents and feed data directly into issuance systems.
 Transaction costs could be dramatically reduced.
 By analyzing risks more quickly and more cost effectively, banks can offer more financing options to international businesses.
 HSBC has recently started using robotic technologies to analyze documents, digitize and extract the relevant information before feeding it into their transaction processing systems.

 In 2016, five of the world’s largest banks paid fines of $5.7 billion in relation to charges of manipulating the foreign exchange market.
 This news fed into customer fears and led them to re-evaluate their existing relationships.
 CGI reports that 41% of corporate practitioners are reassessing their current FX relationships.
-AI-powered foriegn exchange (FX) trading is expected to become main stream in the near future.
+AI-powered FX trading is expected to become main stream in the near future.
 Along with slashing costs, banks reduce the risk of price manipulation by minimizing human intervention.
 Recently, the US-based Fintech Investment Group unveiled its algorithmic forex trading platform – ART.
 The system uses 30 years of historical forex trading data to forecast future currency movements, automatically execute trades and eliminate many of the emotional or technical mistakes that forex traders make.